Discover Regina Transit's History

 Moving into the 21st Century

-In 2010, Regina Transit boasts a fleet of 105 diesel buses which carried just under 7.3 million passengers on 17 integrated routes throughout the Queen City.
-The service, provided by 174 bus drivers, every day of the week, except for holidays.
+Regina Transit boasts a fleet of 115 diesel buses.
+In 2014, Regina Transit provided over 6.4 million rides.
+The service, provided by 180 bus operators, every day of the week, except for some holidays.